FAQs

 • The architects are Haworth Tompkins, previous Stirling Prize winners and specialists in buildings similar to The London Library.
 They have worked with us since 2004.
 The design team supporting the architects have been chosen for their similar experience and relationship with the Library on previous projects.

 • Yes, especially the plans on the 6th floor, terrace and lift which will all be more accessible than the current offering.
 The new lift will have room for a person in a wheelchair plus another person, which the current lift does not and there will be turning space on each floor.
+The lift will also provide a means of evacuation in the event of a fire or other emergency, which the existing lift does not.
 The current 6th floor offering is not fully wheelchair accessible but the redeveloped 6th floor and the terrace on the 5th floor will be wheelchair accessible.
-There will also be the addition of an an extra accessible toilet on the 6th floor.
+There will also be the addition of an extra accessible toilet on the 6th floor.
+The New Room, delivered as part of Phase One, is on the ground floor and includes an accessible toilet.

-• Members were invited to share their feedback and views during a two-month pre-planning consultation period via a survey, by writing to us, and at our in-person consultation events.
+• Members were invited to share their feedback and views during a two-month pre-planning application consultation period via a survey, by writing to us, and at our in-person consultation events.
+The project booklet was sent to all members in the post, and dedicated web-pages were set up explaining the plans.
 Please see consultation feedback here.
+Since then, members have been invited to share their feedback via our building connections email account and at the last two AGMs, when the project was discussed in depth.
+We are very pleased to hear members’ views and continue to welcome feedback.

 Overview

 • Throughout the Library's history redevelopments to the building have been crucial to improving the use of the Library and the member experience.
-The idea of improving the Library's space on the 6th floor has been around for over a decade.
-Through member surveys we know that a large percentage of members would like to have an improved space to meet with other members and a catering offer.
+The idea of improving the Library's space on the 5th and 6th floors has been around for over 20 years, with planning permission granted in 2005.
+Through member surveys we know that a large percentage of members would like to have an improved space to meet with other members and benefit from a better catering offer.
 By providing these facilities, for those who would like them, in a distinct area of the building we will also strengthen the quiet and undisturbed nature of the other spaces such as The Reading Room.
-The improved space would also encourage more members to visit the building, enabling greater browsing of the stacks and engaging with the Library’s extensive collection of around 1m volumes
+The improved space would also encourage more members to visit the building, enabling greater browsing of the stacks and engaging with the Library’s extensive collection of around one million volumes.

-• Yes we have many years of suggestions from members that they would like a café so that they may stay at the Library to eat and drink, spaces where they can meet with other members and informal reading and writing space.
+• Yes.
+We have many years of suggestions from members that they would like a catered space so that they may stay at the Library to eat and drink, meet with other members and have a more informal space in which to read and write.
 Members have also expressed that leaving the Library to find a café interrupts their focus.
-See consultation feedback here.
+Opinions have been given in our regular member surveys, via our building connections email account and through our consultation feedback survey (the results of which are here).

 • No, the 6th floor will not be open to the public.
-As with existing rules regarding bringing guests to the Library, it is anticipated that members will be able to sign in guests to visit the 6th floor meeting place and terrace with them.
+The Library’s existing rules permit members to sign in guests for a brief, accompanied visit.
+We do not propose to change these rules.

 • Yes, we encourage our members to take care of our books at home and in all areas of the Library.

-• Yes, we know that this is important to members and so they would still be able to eat and drink items brought from home in the new 6th floor facility.
-However, there will not be facilities to make or store food and drink as the cafe kitchen will be a staff area.
+• Yes.
+We know that this is important to some members and so they would still be able to eat and drink items brought from home in the new 6th floor facility.
+However, there will not be facilities to make or store food and drink as the kitchen and counter will be a staff area.

 • It is anticipated that the catering will be managed in-house.